slowburn-dev/DataConfig/Misc/Docs/Source/Deserialize/DeserializeJSON.md

     ```

     This would cause trouble when you try read a pointer field during deserialization.
 Remember that primitive fields might be uninitialized during deserialization when implementing your own handlers.

+- One interesting trait of the pull/push styled API is that `FDcJsonReader` does __not__ preemptively parse number into double and convert it to `int/float` later on.
+When reading a number token it would do the number parsing at call site.
+If `ReadIntX()` is called then the number is parsed as integer.
+If `ReadFloat()/ReadDouble()` is called the token will be parsed as floating point.